justbetter/laravel-http3earlyhints/README.md

 **Note:** To push an image asset, it must have one of the following extensions: `bmp`, `gif`, `jpg`, `jpeg`, `png`, `tiff` or `svg` and not have `loading="lazy"`

+### Advanced usage

+If the automatic detection isn't enough for you, you can listen for GenerateEarlyHints events, and manually add new links.

 ## Testing

 ``` bash